fbpx

 • Specialist help and support: The police can help you to access domestic abuse support services local to you.

-• Transport to a safe place: If you have to flee your home, the police can help arrange transport to take you to a safe place.
+• Transport to a safe place: If you have to leave your home, the police can help arrange transport to take you to a safe place.

 • Support to return to your property safely: If you are afraid of returning home to collect any items you may need, you can request a police escort to help you do so safely.